 GLOBAL MARKETS-Stocks pull back as acrimonious U.S. debate stokes caution

-SINGAPORE/HONG KONG, Sept 30 (Reuters) - U.S. equity futures fell and safer assets like the yen and dollar found buyers on Wednesday after a chaotic first U.S. presidential debate turned investors cautious, though strong factory surveys gave a boost to Chinese shares.
+LONDON/SINGAPORE, Sept 30 (Reuters) - World stocks fell and safer assets, such as the yen and dollar, found buyers on Wednesday after a chaotic first U.S. presidential debate and rising COVID-19 cases turned investors cautious, though strong factory surveys boosted China's markets.

-President Donald Trump and Democratic rival Joe Biden sparred over Trump's leadership on the coronavirus pandemic, the economy and the integrity of November's election in exchanges marked by Trump's repeated interruptions.
+President Donald Trump and Democratic rival Joe Biden battled fiercely over Trump's record on the coronavirus pandemic, healthcare and the economy in a bad-tempered first debate marked by personal insults and Trump's repeated interruptions.

-U.S. stock futures ground higher in Asian time during the debate but then retreated after Trump cast doubt on whether he would accept the election's outcome.
+U.S. stock futures had nudged higher during the debate but then retreated as Trump cast doubt on whether he would accept the election's outcome if he lost.

+Asian trading had been choppy rather than outright weak but Europe sank 0.5% early on amid worries too over the steep rises in coronavirus infections across the region again.

+"The debate just added to the confusion about how the election will run," said SEB investment management's global head of asset allocation Hans Peterson.
+"But financially it doesn't change anything".

 S&P 500 futures ESc1 were last 0.6% lower, with Dow Jones YMc1 and Nasdaq 100 NQc1 futures down by as much as 1%.